Islam in the Maldives: Religious Stand of Maldives and Public Etiquette

 In 2008 after the ratification of the new constitution, multi-party democracy was instated in the Maldives.

 The Maldivian religious party named the Adhaalath Party was founded by the religious scholars and religious activists.
 Under the new freedom of speech and relaxed laws radicalism and different forms of religious factions rose in Maldives.

-The religious extremism was controlled by the state, since in every presidency the coalition governments consisted with the Adhaalath Party's affiliation.
+The newly permitted religious extremism was moderated by the state attempting to integrate Islamists into the administration, with coalition governments made between Maldivian Democratic Party the Adhaalath Party's following the first election in 2008.
 The Islamic Ministry and major executive portfolio is represented by the Adaalath Party.
 In the Maldives, general clothing guidelines are observed as per democratic law instated and extremism is punishable by lengthy jail sentences.